- Supported professor and critical-race-theorist Derrick Bell at Harvard University in the late 1980s

-- Was nominated by President Obama to fill a vacancy on the U.S. District Court for the District of Columbia in 2011
+- Was appointed by President Barack Obama to fill a vacancy on the U.S. District Court for the District of Columbia in 2013

 Born in 1963 in Muncie, Indiana, Robert Leon Wilkins earned a bachelor's degree in chemical engineering from the Rose-Hulman Institute of Technology in 1986 and a J.D. from Harvard Law School in 1989.
 In 1988, Wilkins, who is African American, led some 50 fellow student protesters—most of whom were also black—in an illegal 24-hour occupation of a Harvard Law building.
 The purpose of that action—in which a young Michelle Robinson (later Michelle Obama) was among the participants—was to convey solidarity with Harvard professor Derrick Bell, the critical race theorist who was then demanding that the Law School hire and grant tenure to a number of black and female professors, including, most notably, Regina Austin.
 The protesters, for their part, also insisted that Bell be named dean of Harvard Law.
 Said Wilkins at the time: